169398/email-sender/README.md

-# Email Sending App with Next.js 15
+# Bulk Email more than 1 Sending App with Next.js 15

 This application allows you to send personalized emails to multiple recipients in batches, using Next.js 15 App Router, TypeScript, and Nodemailer.
 Each recipient receives a customized greeting, while the email body remains the same for all.